docker/docs/installation/install-production.md

 Docker Universal Control Plane (UCP) is a containerized application that can be installed on-premises or on a cloud infrastructure.

+## Step 1: Validate the system requirements

 The first step in installing UCP, is ensuring your infrastructure has all the [requirements UCP needs to run](system-requirements).
-Once that is done, use these instructions to install UCP.

-## Step 1: Install CS Docker on all nodes
+## Step 2: Install CS Docker on all nodes

 UCP requires you to install Docker CS Engine 1.10 or above on all nodes of your UCP cluster.